SDraw/ml_mods_cvr/ml_prm/README.md

 * **Use hotkey:** enables/disables ragdoll state switch with `R` key; `true` by default.
 * **Restore position:** returns to position of ragdoll state activation upon ragdoll state exit; `false` by default.
 * **Use gravity:** enables/disables gravity for ragdoll; `true` by default.
+  * Note: Forcibly enabled in worlds that don't allow flight.
 * **Velocity multiplier:** velocity force multiplier based on player's movement direction; `2.0` by default.
+  * Note: Limited according to world's fly multiplier.
+  * Note: Forcibly set to `1.0` in worlds that don't allow flight.
 * **Movement drag:** movement resistance; `1.0` by default.
 * **Angular movement drag:** angular movement resistance; `0.5` by default.
 * **Reset settings:** resets mod settings to default.

 # Notes
-* Incompatible with `Follow hips on IK override` option in AvatarMotionTweaker.
+* Slightly incompatible with `Follow hips on IK override` option in AvatarMotionTweaker.
 * Not suggested to activate fly mode with enabled ragdoll state.
-* In worlds that don't allow flying velocity multiplier is forced to 1 and gravity is forced on.
-* If ragdoll state is enabled in during emote, remote players see whole emote playing while local player sees ragdolling.
-It's tied to how game handles remote players, currently can be prevented with renaming avatar emote animations to not have default name or containing `Emote` substring.
+* If ragdoll state is enabled during emote, remote players see whole emote playing while local player sees ragdolling.
+It's tied to how game handles remote players, currently can be prevented with (choose one):
+  * Renaming avatar emote animations to not have default name or containing `Emote` substring.
+  * Holding any movement key when activating ragdoll state.

 # Unity Editor Script
 You can also trigger the ragdoll via animations on your avatar.
 To do this you need to download and import the